 - Always assume there is a fire.
 Don't ignore it. - If time permits, take a jacket and shoes, and a towel to cover your face. - Stay low and crawl to your door.
-Smoke fills a room from the ceilingdown. - Test the door with the back of your hand. - If the door is hot, keep the door closed and stay in the room. - If the door is cool, open it slowly.
-Walk quickly and calmly to the ground level, closing alldoorsbehind you.
-Do not use an elevator.
-An elevator may open at a floor on fire or stop working, trapping you inside. - If there is smoke in the hallway, crawl to the stairs.
-Count the doors as you go so you do not get lost.
-If the smoke and heat are too great, try an alternate escape route.
-If both escape routes are blocked, return to yourroom.
+Smoke fills a room from the ceiling down. - Test the door with the back of your hand. - If the door is hot, keep the door closed and stay in the room.